Messi vs Ronaldo 18 Months On: A Performance Review

 Let’s start with some numbers on the total traffic figures and how these have changed over time.

-It’s not surprising that traffic takes such a hit during pre-season, as the site’s main purpose (to provide at-a-glance stats as to who is currently winning the battle for the golden boot) is temporarily irrelevant as the race is now over and we’re just waiting for the next race to start.
+Some Las Vegas SEO firms say that it’s not surprising that traffic takes such a hit during pre-season, as the site’s main purpose (to provide at-a-glance stats as to who is currently winning the battle for the golden boot) is temporarily irrelevant as the race is now over and we’re just waiting for the next race to start.
 Figures in these pre-season months typically ranged from 700-900 visits per day.
 The all time average amount of visits per day, from day 1 until now, is 1,500.
 However, the average for just the last 12 months (12th Oct 2012 – 12th Oct 2013) is 1,850.

 The following list shows the 10 best days the site has experienced in terms of traffic as well as the likely reasons for the traffic spikes.
 In the early days, the site’s best days were due to a couple of re-tweets from the likes of @FootballFunnys (805,000 followers) and @FourFourTom (103,000 followers), but now I’m pleased to say that the traffic generated on all of the site’s top 10 days was organic.